thameem-abbas/auto-tuning-vllm/docs/configuration.md

 baseline:
   enabled: true
   concurrency_levels: [50, 100, 150]  # Test multiple load levels
+  parameters:  # Optional: Custom parameters for baseline trials - Will override static_parameters if defined in both
+    tensor_parallel_size: 1
+    max_model_len: 16384
 ```

 #### Configuration Fields:
 - **`enabled`** (boolean): Enable baseline trials
 - **`concurrency_levels`** (array): List of concurrency levels to test baseline performance
+- **`parameters`** (dict, optional): Custom vLLM parameters to use for all baseline trials - Will override static_parameters if defined in both

 ### Baseline Trial Behavior

-Baseline trials use **pure vLLM defaults** with only one parameter modified:
+By default, baseline trials use **pure vLLM defaults** with only one parameter modified:
-- `--max-num-seqs` is set to the concurrency level being tested
+- `--max-num-seqs` is set to the concurrency level being tested (when concurrency > 256)
 - All other parameters use vLLM's built-in defaults (not hardcoded values)

+Optionally, you can specify custom parameters in the `parameters` field to set specific vLLM arguments for baseline trials.
+This is useful when you need consistent baseline parameters across all runs (e.g., `tensor_parallel_size`, `max_model_len`).

 This provides clean baseline performance data for comparison with optimized configurations.